nitin42/react-color-extractor/README.md

 **`type: boolean`**

-When set to `true`, it produces the color in `rgb` format.
+When set to `true`, produces the color in `rgb` format.
 By default, colors produced are in hex format

 ```js
 <ColorExtractor rgb getColors={colors => console.log(colors)} />